WaylandM/meristogram/doc/How to measure hooks.md

 ![Hook length and base measurements](/images/hook_measurements.png)

-Hook measurements should be entered into a spreadsheet.
+Hook measurements should be entered into a spreadsheet and then save as a comma separated value (CSV) file: